justjohnpark/survey-gorilla/README.md

 #Serve-A-Gorilla
 After creating an account, users can create or take any survey.

 Creating a survey requires the user to include at least one question.
 A question must have at least two options.
 More questions and options can be added.
 A created survey is visible to all other users.
-Once a survey is created, it cannot be edited, but it can be deleted.
+Once a survey is created, it cannot be edited.

 Taking a survey requires the user to answer all questions.